-2.5.1.2 HS1 Emergency Access Code
+2.6.1.2 HS1 Emergency Access Code

-For details on the HS1 Emergency Access Code, see section 2.5.4 below.
+For details of the HS1 Emergency Access Code, see section 2.6.4 below.

-2.5.1.3 HS1 Performance Data Accuracy Code
+2.6.1.3 HS1 Performance Data Accuracy Code

 The HS1 Performance Data Accuracy Code specifies the standards of accuracy in the recording of data required to be satisfied by the performance monitoring system established in the HS1 Network Code.
 It also provides a mechanism for agreeing and notifying changes to such standards.